TanwiSharma54/TeamResistance/design_documents/Reflection.md

 4.Create project structure in intellij and push.

-5.Add link to list of indie projects in student repo.
+5.Add link to list of team projects in student repo.

 ***********************************************************